vgough/encfs/README.md

 EncFS works on network file systems (NFS, CIFS...), while ecryptfs is known to still have [problems][1].

-## GitHub Transition

-GitHub hosting for EncFS is a work in progress.
-See also the original, and more complete, introduction page at http://www.arg0.net/encfs

 ## Development

 The master branch contains the latest stable codebase.
 This is where bug fixes